colomafarre/colomafarre.github.io/_posts/2016-11-21-two-song-tuesday.md

   - Using good speakers makes a big difference.
   - The second time you listen to a song it's even better!
   - It's very interesting to listen to the song first without watching a video, imagining what the singer will look like.
-You can get really surprised afterwards when you see they don't look at all as you imagined (like it happened to Joe with Lucas Graham.
+You can get really surprised afterwards when you see they don't look at all as you imagined (this happened to Joe with Lucas Graham.
 He imagined a big black guy, and, if you know him, he is not really any of those things).

-We made a **play list** in our youtube channel.
+We made a **play list** on our youtube channel.
 We will keep adding 2 songs after each 2ST edition.
 You can listen to it <a href="https://www.youtube.com/playlist?list=PLz_LrdiU6Jvx1suAecEdgfjuQDg7rYLxP" target="_blank"> here.</a>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PLz_LrdiU6Jvx1suAecEdgfjuQDg7rYLxP" frameborder="0" allowfullscreen></iframe>
 <br>
 Fortunately for you, we have not trademarked Two Song Tuesday (yet).
 So, find someone you love, turn down the lights, turn up the volume, and enjoy the music.